biocompute-objects/UVP-BCO/README.md

 GitHub repository for BioCompute Objects: https://github.com/biocompute-objects/

+## User Guide

+The [BioCompute Objects user guide](https://github.com/biocompute-objects/BCO_Specification/blob/master/user_guide.md) provides an introduction to implementing/writing a BCO for a pipeline and/or a workflow, and is taken from the [BioCompute Objects Specification Document](/IEEE_Docs/standard.md).

 ----------------------------------------------------
 The UVP BCO was made to standardize how we communicate the process for imputing drug resistance profiles using sequence-based technologies.
 The UVP incorporates a suite of the most current bioinformatics analysis tools, written in python scripting language.